FromAbsoluteZero/CodeBase/docs/AUTHOR_BIO.md

 # Author Biography

-## Short (~25 words — cover, catalogue listing)

-Shanmukh Behara is a Data Governance Advisor at Southern California Edison. *From Absolute Zero* is his first book.

-## Medium (~60 words — back cover, conference bio)

-Shanmukh Behara is a Data Governance Advisor at Southern California Edison, where he has spent several years turning usage, contract, and operational data into financial models and business recommendations.
-He wrote *From Absolute Zero* to be the book he wanted when he started: one that explains why methods behave as they do, executes every program it prints, and keeps the results that contradict expectation.

-## Long (~150 words — publisher page, press material)

 Shanmukh Behara is a Data Governance Advisor at Southern California Edison, a major electric utility, where he turns usage, contract, and operational data into financial models and business recommendations.